estruyf/vscode-demo-time/examples/pitch/.demo/slides/intro.md

 layout: intro
 ---

-# Present like a pro: code, demo, and slides — all in VS Code, Cursor, , and more!
+# Present like a pro: code, demo, and slides — all in VS Code, Cursor, Windsurf, and more!

 Demo Time &mdash; Elio Struyf